Janet Gardner

-Janet Patricia Gardner (born March 21, 1962 an American rock singer.
+Janet Patricia Gardner (born March 21, 1962) is an American rock singer.
 She is best known as the former lead vocalist and rhythm guitarist of the all-female glam metal band Vixen joining in 1983.
 She was the band's longest serving vocalist having performed on three of the band's four studio albums.
 When Vixen broke up in 1992 she took a hiatus from singing to pursue personal endeavors.
 She briefly unofficially reformed Vixen in 1997 with drummer Roxy Petrucci.
 She returned to Vixen in 2001, later studying to become a dental hygienist.
 In 2004 she took part in a Vixen reunion for a one-night-only gig as part of VH1's Bands Reunited TV show.
 She returned to Vixen full-time in 2012.

-In 2017, she released her self-titled debut solo album and in 2019 decided to leave Vixen to focus on family and her solo career indefinitely.
+In 2017, she released her self-titled debut solo album and in 2019 decided to leave Vixen to focus on family and her solo career.

 Early life

 Gardner was born in Juneau, Alaska, and her birthday is listed as March 21, 1962.
-Her father, Rulon B. Gardner was a civil engineer who worked for the United States Forest Service in Utah, Alaska, and Michigan before taking a job in Bozeman, Montana, at the Forestry Sciences Laboratory at Montana State University in 1964, where Gardner grew up.
-Her mother Margaret was a piano player and church organist.
+Her father, Rulon B. Gardner, was a civil engineer who worked for the United States Forest Service in Utah, Alaska, and Michigan before taking a job in Bozeman, Montana, at the Forestry Sciences Laboratory at Montana State University in 1964, where Gardner grew up.
+Her mother, Margaret, was a piano player and church organist.
 Her parents were of the Latter-day Saint faith.
 Janet was the only girl in a family with four brothers.
 She sang in school choirs and learned to play piano and guitar.